What are ancillary services in healthcare?

 To find out, I spoke with Dr. Neil Baum, Professor of Clinical Urology at Tulane Medical School in New Orleans, and author of several books, including Marketing Your Clinical Practice-Ethically, Effectively, and Economically and The Complete Business Guide To a Successful Medical Practice.

-What are some of the potential benefits of adding ancillary services to a medical practice?
+What are some of the potential benefits of adding ancillary medical services to a practice?

 Patient satisfaction is the biggest one.
 Patients are looking for that one-stop-shop experience and they really appreciate when multiple services are available at one location.
 If you’re able to dispense medications at the time of service, patients don’t have to drive to the pharmacy.
 If you have onsite imaging services or labs, those are other additional stops they don’t need to make.
 That’s a big satisfaction driver for patients, especially when they’re feeling sick.
 It’s a great way to put patients first.